Everybody hits rough patches in marriage. But when is the right time to seek counseling help? Chances are, right now.

 If you're in a rough patch, don't wait until it's too late.
 When couples delay counseling until the situation has become painfully toxic, they do not give a counselor much with which to work.
 Once bitterly negative perspectives have taken root, they are not easily reversed.
 Seeking counseling early, however, is more like preventative maintenance on your vehicle.
 You catch things in time to make small corrections and avoid creating lasting damage.
 Virtual counseling visits can happen confidentially from the safety of your home.

 Constant conflict, anger, and disappointment in a marriage erode it over time.
 At some point you become more negative than positive about your spouse.
 When we think of or see our spouse and have mostly good feelings or thoughts, it’s called the Positive Perspective.
 Positive Perspective is the result of three functions of the relationship:

 In the beginning of a romantic relationship these three functions work well.
 Stressors are typically low and interactions are positive.
 If the relationship works well enough, we get married, get a home together and often begin having children.

 Seek help for your marriage when you notice dissatisfaction but you STILL LIKE your partner.
 When couples are still fond of each other, they can more easily learn the practical behaviors that help them be a team and the skills that attune them to each other emotionally.
-These skills become habits much more easily before there's a mountain of old resentments that have already buried one’s heart.
-You can grow as a couple AND role model for the children NOW so they can have a road map for their own relationships as well.
+These skills become habits more easily before there's a mountain of old resentments that have already buried one’s heart.
+You can grow as a couple AND role model for the children NOW, so that they have a road map for their own relationships as well.
 Don’t wait!